 - Men: Loss of sexual desire, erection problems, trouble reaching orgasm, premature ejaculation, or pain.
 Your doctor will work with you to determine the cause (physical, hormone changes, or anxiety) and get you started on a therapeutic plan.
 Ask your doctor or nurse about medications.

-You can also meet with an SCCA social worker or psychologist to discuss concerns related to relationships, body image, intimacy and and sexuality.
+You can also meet with a Fred Hutch social worker or psychologist to discuss concerns related to relationships, body image, intimacy and and sexuality.

 Treatment can leave people feeling tired, anxious, undesirable, or with a lack of desire.
 Many patients need more time or stimulation to reach orgasm.
 Some cancer treatments may cause issues such as pain with sexual activity, erectile dysfunction, vaginal dryness, early menopause, or diminished fertility.